- SCAA Homepage

 - “Go to SCAA if you missed a class.”

-The heart of the SCAA’s work is a dedicated staff of peer tutors, online tutors, Supplemental Instruction (SI) Leaders, Writing Associates (WAs), and Receptionists.
+The heart of the SCAA’s work is a dedicated staff of "peer" educators.
 Accordingly, we have a rigorous selection process and expect our employees to complete intensive training.
 Your input and participation in our hiring processes is greatly appreciated.
 Please use the SCAA Student Employment Nomination/Recommendation Form to nominate or recommend students for SCAA student employment opportunities.

-6. Submit formalized referrals to SCAA services through Bay Advisor.
+6. Submit formalized referrals to SCAA services through The Bay Advisor.

-NEW!
-Starting in Fall 2022, staff and faculty can "Issue an Alert" to notify the SCAA that a student may be in need of "Writing Tutoring" or "Subject Tutoring" (2 alert reasons available).
+Staff and faculty can "Issue an Alert" to notify the SCAA that a student may be in need of "Writing Tutoring" or "Subject Tutoring" or "Coaching" (3 alert reasons available).
 Once an alert is submitted, the SCAA Reception Team does outreach to the student in an effort to assist them in making an appointment.
 For more information please contact the SCAA Director, Rachel Brunson, or reference Bay Advisor resources available here.